 Because of many things, Mossville is a great place for families with children to consider.
 First of all, many other families with children live here, making Mossville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mossville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mossville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Mossville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mossville does not have a public transit system used by locals to get to and from work.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Mossville.
 54.74% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.